Introduction: Attribute Control Chart

 • If you’re using the licensed visual in the Power BI Desktop, close and reopen it.

 If, after you refresh, the license is still not available, wait a while and try again.
-It could take up to five minutes.
+It could take up to 30 minutes.
+If it takes longer than 24 hours, please contact Microsoft’s support team.

 Managing PER USER Licenses